lbl-srg/soep/doc-design/source/download.rst

 Software
 ^^^^^^^^

-SOEP is still development.
-The development version for Linux 64 bit is accessible with
+SOEP is still in development.
+The development version for Linux 64 bit and Windows 64 bit is accessible with

 .. code-block:: bash

-   git clone -b issue1129_energyPlus_zone git@github.com:lbl-srg/modelica-buildings.git
+   git clone git@github.com:lbl-srg/modelica-buildings.git

-This will download the development version which has been tested with OPTIMICA and with JModelica.
+This will download the development version which has been tested with OPTIMICA, JModelica and Dymola.

+Either OPTIMICA, JModelica and Dymola needs to be installed.
-You will also need to install OPTIMICA or JModelica.
-A JModelica docker image that is used to develop SOEP is available from https://github.com/lbl-srg/docker-ubuntu-jmodelica
+A JModelica docker image that is used to test Spawn is available from https://github.com/lbl-srg/docker-ubuntu-jmodelica

-You can then simulate models by running, for example,
+You can then simulate models with OPTIMICA or JModelica by running

 .. code-block:: bash